 Adverse experiences and trauma are often sudden and unexpected.
 As a principal, teacher, parent, or community leader, you have to be willing to adapt and respond quickly.
 “We cannot get complacent,” said Gary Withers.
 “The current environment underscores how important our mission is [to prepare leaders for the transformation of society].”
 Kimberley Dixon added “We all have to check our biases.”

 Watch a video about how 3 to PhD and its collaborators—Portland Public Schools’ Faubion School, Concordia University, Trillium Family Services, Kaiser Permanente and basics—take a trauma-informed approach here.

 And if you’re interested in taking a graduate program focused on trauma and resilience in educational settings, learn more about our Curriculum & Instruction program that’s focused on trauma-informed teaching.

-Madeline Turnock, APR joined Concordia University-Portland in 2010 and is currently the Strategic Communications & Partnerships Advisor.Tags: District Leaders, Trauma and Resilience
+Madeline Turnock, APR joined Concordia University-Portland in 2010 and is currently the Strategic Communications & Partnerships Advisor.Tags: 3 to PhD, Community Engagement, District Leaders, Trauma and Resilience